NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 <div id="ds-introduction" markdown="1">

 Google Earth Engine (GEE) is a free and powerful cloud-computing platform for carrying out remote sensing and geospatial data analysis.
-In this tutorial, we introduce you to the NEON AOP datasets, which as of Summer 2024 are being added to Google Earth Engine as publicly available datasets.
+In this tutorial, we introduce you to the NEON AOP datasets, have been added to Google Earth Engine as a <a href="https://developers.google.com/earth-engine/datasets/publisher" target="_blank">Publisher Dataset</a> .
 NEON is planning to add the full archive of AOP L3 <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Surface Bidirectional Reflectance</a>, <a href="https://data.neonscience.org/data-products/DP3.30024.001" target="_blank">LiDAR Elevation</a>, <a href="https://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Ecosystem Structure</a>, and <a href="https://data.neonscience.org/data-products/DP3.30010.001" target="_blank">High-resolution orthorectified camera imagery</a>.
 Since the L3 <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">Surface Directional Reflectance</a> is being replaced by the Bidirectional reflectance as that becomes available, we are only adding this data upon request.
 Please see the tutorial <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-brdf-refl-h5-py" target="_blank">Introduction to Bidirectional Hyperspectral Reflectance Data in Python</a> for more information on the differences between the directional and bidirectional reflectance data products.

-It will take time for the full archive of AOP data to GEE, but NEON is ramping up data additions in the second half of 2024.
+It will take time for the full archive of AOP data to GEE, but NEON has been ramping up data additions starting in Fall 2024.
 This tutorial shows you how to see which data are currently available.
-If you wish to add certain NEON site(s) and year(s) of data into Google Earth Engine, use the <a href="https://www.neonscience.org/about/contact-us" target="_blank">NEON Contact Us</a> form to request this, and include "Google Earth Engine Remote Sensing Data" in the text.
+If you to have certain NEON site(s) and year(s) of data added into Google Earth Engine sooner, use the <a href="https://www.neonscience.org/about/contact-us" target="_blank">NEON Contact Us</a> form to request this, and include "Google Earth Engine Remote Sensing Data" in the text.

 <div id="ds-objectives" markdown="1">